github01main/powershell_dummies/README.md

  LocalMachine       AllSigned
 ```

-**still it's not working ? of couse as i mentioned from top reboot your PC and import commands on your powershell. :)**
+**reboot your PC and import above install commands on your powershell then it works. :)**
 ## Updates

 Run the update tool, which is generated inside each project: